ZKCamp/plonk-circom-assignment/README.md

 - Once you determine the valid proof from the `proofs/` directory, move it to `valid_proofs/` directory

+- Place your verification key file - `verification_key.json` (it should be named the same) you have used in the base directory

 - Create a pull request from your branch to the main branch of the repo

 - This assignment's evaluation is automated.
 Successful completion of the github action means your solution is correct.
 You can also check the status of the assignment's completion on the portal